How to Make Soursop Tea from Leaves (Plus Proven Benefits)

 This tea recipe only requires two ingredients: soursop leaves and water.

 Soursop (Annona muricata) is also called graviola, guyabano, or guanabana.
-I usually use fresh, young soursop leaves for this recipe but more mature, dried leaves also work well to make the tea.
-And you can get the leaves on Amazon.
+I usually use the fresh, young leaves for this recipe but more mature, dried leaves also work well to make the tea.

 Soursop tea recipe